fuzzybritches0/spit.sh/README.md

 make llama-cli
 # To use CUDA run instead (install CUDA runtime, adjust spit.conf.sh to use your GPU - use option -ngl [LAYERS]):
 GGML_CUDA=1 make llama-cli
+cd ~/bin
-ln -s ./llama-cli ~/bin/llama-cli cd ..
+ln -s ../paht_to_your_copy_of/llama.cpp/llama-cli llama-cli
 ```

 I prefer 8 bit quantisation.
-If you want to use a different quantisation, however, don't forget to adjust the settings in the spit.conf.sh.
+If you want to use a different quantisation, however, don't forget to adjust the settings in spit.conf.sh.

 Now, run it, like this:
 ```